UzzmaSaiyed/PRODIGY_AD_04/README.md

 This is a classic Tic-Tac-Toe game developed for Android using Java.
 The app offers a straightforward yet engaging gameplay experience where users can play the timeless game on their mobile devices.

-App Logic and FeaturesGameplay Mechanics:
+App Logic and Features

+Gameplay Mechanics:

 The app follows the traditional rules of Tic-Tac-Toe, where players take turns placing Xs and Os on a 3x3 grid.
 The game checks for winning conditions after each move to determine if a player has won, or if the game has ended in a draw.